Single-parent family: the budget headache

 Tax, a double blow for single parents

 Another key factor is tax.
 Single parents aren’t subject to the same tax regime as married couples.
-At equal incomes, members of Category 1a (single parents and widows/widowers) are taxed more than those in Category 2.
-According to the tax scales applicable since 2017, this is the case for all income brackets between €22,500 and €87,950 per year.
+At equal incomes, members of Category 1a (single parents, widows/widowers, some peolpe over the age of 64) are taxed more than those in Category 2.
 For single-parent families, it’s a double blow.

-From the 2023 tax year, the single-parent tax credit will rise to €2,505 per year with an adjusted taxable income of less than €60,000.
-It will be between €2,505 and €750 if the taxpayer’s annual income is between €60,000 and €105,000.
-Finally, for adjusted taxable income in excess of €105,000, it will be €750 per year.
+According to tax legislation, starting from the 2025 tax year, the singleparent tax credit will increase to €3,504 per year for adjusted taxable income below €60,000.
+It will then be gradually reduced from €3,504 to €750 for taxpayers whose annual income falls between €60,000 and €105,000.
+Finally, for adjusted taxable income above €105,000, it will amount to €750 per year.

 Support for parents and children